rock-core/rock-core.github.io/documentation/tutorials/510_joystick.md

 in 'base::commands::Motion2D', we open the page about this type.

-As we want to integrate a joystick, we search for controldev::JoystickTask in the subcategory 'oroGen tasks' -- and find it defined in 'drivers/orogen/controldev'.
+As we want to integrate a joystick, we search for controldev::JoystickTask in the subcategory 'oroGen tasks' - and find it defined in 'drivers/orogen/controldev'.
 This task produces 'base::commands::Motion2D'.
+{:/comment}

+As we want to integrate a joystick, we require controldev::JoystickTask, which produces 'base::commands::Motion2D'.
 In order to install the package to your installation, either do

 ~~~ text